 Guns will resume the shoot after lunch to partake in another 2 to 3 drives during the afternoon.
-The day's shoot will be concluded with a photo session of the day's bag and some fellowship.
+The day's shoot will be concluded with a photo session of the day's bag.
 A mouth-watering dinner will be served at night and the day's excitement will be relived around a boma fire until bedtime.

 A typical Driven hunt takes place over 3 to 4 days.
 International sportsmen and women can combine a Driven shoot with some of our other shooting and touristic options.

 The driven hunting season is from late May until the 30th September.

 This hunt happens in the Southern hemisphere’s winter and spring time!
 Comfortable, non-insulated ankle boots are recommended.
 The winter mornings and late afternoons will be cold.
 Spring mornings and evenings can be chilly, but the days can be warm.
 Dressing in layers are advisable.

 A warm jacket, jersey, beanie, scarf and gloves are recommended.
 Sunblock, a shooting cap, eye and ear protection as well as a shooting vest is recommended for an enjoyable shoot.

 Guns and Ammo

 12 or 20 gauge over/under or side-by-side shotguns are recommended.